 Merrill was born in Thatcher, Arizona, and moved often with his family as he was growing up—living in Arizona, California, Utah, and Idaho.
 Merrill’s interest in teaching came to him through example, since his father was a high school history teacher, school principal, and superintendent.
 His mother was a public school nurse.

 Merrill continues to love teaching.
 Currently he is the high priest group instructor in his ward.
 He has also served as bishop, branch president, counselor in a stake presidency, Gospel Doctrine teacher, executive secretary, and ward clerk.
-To be more efficient in his duties as ward clerk, he developed a computer-based ward membership system that became a prototype for the Church’s current membership system.
+To be more efficient in his duties as ward clerk, he developed a computer-based ward membership system that became a prototype for The Church of Jesus Christ of Latter-day Saints’s current membership system.

 Merrill and his wife, Sunny, are the parents of four, the grandparents of eleven, and the great-grandparents of one.